codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep2/README.md

 ### States

 Next up, let's add a `state`.
 A typical state is the comments.
-In swift we have single and multiline comments almost the same way as in C - But there is a slight twist: multiline comments can now be nested.
+In Swift we have single and multiline comments almost the same way as in C - But there is a slight twist: multiline comments can now be nested.
 So to get a good head start, let us just grab the Comment state from the C mode, by finding and copying them into our top level `default` state.
 That is always something to keep in mind: if you know that a built-in mode already has a similiar feature, you can just look into the `.seemode` bundle and look up how it is done.

 			<state id="Comment" type="comment" scope="comment.block">
 				<begin><regex>/\*</regex><autoend>\*/</autoend></begin>